 Ms. Vann’s second book, A Practitioner’s Guide to the Treatment of Self-injury: tips, techniques, activities, and debates, is designed to be an easy to follow and understand training manual for practitioners in the medical, psychological, and educational fields to better understand the techniques to use & which ones to avoid in working with non-suicidal self-injury (NSSI).
-Based upon her over 15 years of working with this population and having treated or worked with over 400 clients with the history and providing professional consults on over a hundred other cases, she has written this book to answer many of the common questions that she receives when she has given one of her sixty plus self-injury presentations, but to also provide the techniques that she has actually used with clients, new treatment areas to be explored, and correcting some misconceptions of this behavior that professionals have stated to clients.
+Based upon her over 15 years of working with this population and having treated or worked with almost 500 clients with the history and providing professional consults on over a hundred other cases, she has written this book to answer many of the common questions that she receives when she has given one of her 80 plus self-injury presentations, but to also provide the techniques that she has actually used with clients, new treatment areas to be explored, and correcting some misconceptions of this behavior that professionals have stated to clients.

 She delves into great detail in answering the debated topic as to whether or not self-injury is addictive.
 Also covered is the connection that a history of abuse has on a psychological and physiological level with the behavior.
 In chapter 8, she addresses the good, the bad, and the well-meaning recommendations that practitioners have given to their clients and why they should be avoided.
 She does elaborate upon several concepts that were touched on in her first book, A Caregiver’s Guide to Self-injury, in more depth so that practitioners can have a deeper understanding of those areas.
 While this is a thorough book packed with practical tips and research, the listener is able to go to the section that they need in that moment without having had to read all of the chapters leading up to it in order to grasp the concept(s).